The soft white spa robe was one of the plushiest I’ve slipped myself into, but I soon slipped out of it and into the small Roman bath.

 This post contains affiliate links.
 For more information, click here.

-In the midst of a stressful time, I’d Ubered to the National Harbor resort for a day at the spa with its soothing palette of dove grey and muted aqua.
-Early on a Friday morning, I had the whirlpool to myself.
+Early on a Friday morning, I had the whirlpool to myself amid the spa’s soothing palette of dove grey and muted aqua.
 There is also a steam room, though the dry sauna wasn’t working.
 No problem, I love whirlpools.

-A few minutes before my facial, I stepped out of my pink bathing suit and back into the white robe and waited on a soft chaise lounge in the quiet relaxation room.
-The aesthetician began by digitally examining my skin, noting that it’s very sensitive, which I knew, with good elasticity, which I didn’t.
+After about 20 minutes, I stepped out of my pink bathing suit and back into the white robe and waited on a soft chaise lounge in the quiet relaxation room until an aesthetician came to get me for my facial.
+She began by digitally examining my skin, noting that it’s very sensitive, which I knew, with good elasticity, which I didn’t.
 The sensitive-skin facial was on par with most high-end spas and left my eye area much less puffy.
 MGM uses Clarins products, which I’ve long loved for their cool comfort, pretty aromas, and reliable effectiveness.
 I mentioned that I’ve used the line’s Eye Contour Gel for years.
 The facialist recommended adding the Multi-Active Yeux cream.

 With my wild tresses well tamed, I walked over to the nail area for a mani-pedi, also in line with most good spas.
 The manicurist let me keep the disposable tools and the bottle of essie’s ballet slippers that she used on my fingernails, though not the darker shade I’d chosen for my toes.